-Our aim is to make Reading Festival enjoyable for all, by making it as safe and crime-free as possible.
+Our aim is to make Reading festival enjoyable for all, by making it as safe and crime-free as possible.
 You have a vital role in helping us achieve this.

 Festivals are full of fun-loving people who want to have a good time.
 But they can also be targets for thieves and opportunists.

-- Don't leave your drink unattended.
-Even soft drinks can be spiked.
+- Don’t leave your drinks unattended.

 - Make friends with your neighbours.
 It’s nice to meet new people, and you can keep an eye on each other’s tents.
 That said, they are still strangers, so don’t trust them with anything valuable.